-The Hardin County Community Foundation continues to perform at a high level and we are proud to report that our assets have increased to \$9.4 million as we moved from 2020 into 2021.
-Once again our investment committee continues to do a great job making sure that we have funds available to grant to our community and this year our total grants awarded will be \$175,000.
-It takes not only our trustees and the sound committee work that they do throughout the year but the support of our members to grow our balance sheet to provide these much needed funds to our community.
-2020 was not without its challenges and it marked the first time in many years that we were unable to host our annual grant award banquet.
-As all can understand, we believed that it was much safer to avoid this large gathering and instead, issued our grant checks immediately following approval to speed the process of delivering funds to the community groups and organizations.
-We thank the community for adapting and working with our grant committee to deploy funds into community need areas swiftly.
+The Hardin County Community Foundation continues to perform at a high level, and we are proud to report that our assets have surpassed a new milestone for year end 2021 with the Foundation holding \$10.9 million.
+Once again, our investment committee continues to do a great job making sure that we have funds available to grant to our community and this year our total grants awarded will be \$227,000.
+It takes not only our trustees and the sound committee work that they do throughout the year but the support of our members to grow our balance sheet to provide these much-needed funds to our community.
+2021 saw a return to more normal times within in person meetings for the Trustees and Committees which was a pleasant break from the prior year.